RubbSTwyd/RubbSTwyd/README.md

 <h1 style=align="center">Hi 👋, I'm RubbST</h1>
-<h3 align="center">A new and learning passionate web frontend developer from New York</h3>
+<h3 align="center">A new and learning passionate frontend developer from New York</h3>

 <hr>